ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 ### The continue statement

-The continue statement is borrowed from C, continues with the next iteration of the loop.
+The continue statement is borrowed from C, and continues with the next iteration of the loop.

 ```{seealso}
 - https://docs.python.org/3/tutorial/controlflow.html